VeritasSoftware/MomentonCodingChallenge/README.md

 The Web API has

 *   an Entity project
-    *   This contains the Entities (which are the data structures) used in the Repository.
+    *   This contains the Entities used in the Repository.
+These are the data structures.

 *   a Repository project
     *   This contains